Jacob Thompson: Commissioner in Canada

 In March 1864, Jefferson Davis asked Thompson to lead a secret delegation in Canada.
 He accepted and arrived in Montreal in May of that year.
 Thompson appears to have been the leader of Confederate Secret Service operations in Canada.

 From there, he directed a failed plot to free Confederate prisoners of war on Johnson's Island, off Sandusky, Ohio, in September.
 He also arranged the purchase of a steamer, with the intention of arming it to harass shipping in the Great Lakes.
 Regarded in the North as a schemer and conspirator, many devious plots were associated with his name, though much of this may have been public hysteria.

 On June 13, 1864, Thompson met with former New York Governor Washington Hunt at Niagara Falls.
 According to the testimony of the Peace Democrat Clement Vallandigham, Hunt met Thompson, talked to him about creating a Northwestern Confederacy, and obtained money for arms, which was routed to a subordinate.
 Thompson gave Benjamin Wood, the owner of the New York Daily News, money to purchase arms.

 One plot was a planned burning of New York City on November 25, 1864 in retaliation for Union Generals Philip Sheridan and William Tecumseh Sherman's scorched-earth tactics in the South.

 Some speculate that John Wilkes Booth, who assassinated Abraham Lincoln, met Thompson, but that has not been proved.
 (In the years after the war, Thompson worked hard to clear his name of involvement in the assassination.)
 His manor, called "Home Place," in Oxford, Mississippi was burned down by Union troops in 1864.

+In the spring of 1865, Canadian customs raided a house in Toronto that had been rented by Thompson.
+They found coal torpedoes and other incendiary devices hidden beneath the floorboards.